Essenceia/essenceia.github.io/content/projects/Floating_dragon/index.md

 This is where I committed my crime against verification: directed simulation driven testing scales with the size of the input space, which is a fancy way of saying it doesn’t scale linearly.
 This is why formal methods are increasingly widespread for floating point validation.
 If we wanted to test this using directed testing we would need to test for all $2^{32}$ input combinations, which sounds like a terrible idea …

-… and exactly what I am going to do because it is the only way to exhaustively test all the corner cases without having verified prior knowledge of where all the angles are.
-[This is a second order of ignorance problem.](https://www.5oi.org/the-five-orders-of-ignorance)
+… and exactly what I am going to do because it is the only way to exhaustively test all the corner cases without having verified prior knowledge of where all the angles are.<br>[This is a second order of ignorance problem.](https://www.5oi.org/the-five-orders-of-ignorance)

 This creates our next problem: testing time, just how long is testing +4 billion combinations going to take?
 Because [I believe low iteration times is paramount to getting shit done](https://essenceia.github.io/projects/alibaba_cloud_fpga/#4---writing-a-bitstream) I need this testbench to run fast, so I need a fast simulator and golden model.